-Each feature of the flag is significant to Torres Strait Islander culture:
+Each feature of the flag is significant to Torres Strait Islander culture.

-Green: the two green sections represent the mainlands of Papua New Guinea and Australia.
+The two green sections represent the mainlands of Papua New Guinea and Australia.

-Black: the black lines represent the people of the Torres Strait.
+The black lines represent the people of the Torres Strait.

-Blue: the blue between these two continents is the blue of the waters surrounding the Torres Strait Islands.
+The blue between these two continents is the blue of the waters surrounding the Torres Strait Islands.